 Ketogenic Diet (Keto)

 This high-fat, low-carb diet forces the body to burn fat for fuel (ketosis).
-It can lead to rapid weight loss but can also be restrictive and challenging to maintain long-term.
+While it can lead to fast weight loss, it’s often restrictive and difficult to stick to.

 Intermittent Fasting (IF)

 This approach cycles between eating and fasting periods.
-Popular methods include the 16/8 method (fasting for 16 hours and eating within an 8-hour window) or the 5:2 method (eating normally for 5 days and restricting calories on 2 non-consecutive days).
+Popular intermittent fasting methods include the 16/8 (16-hour fast, 8-hour eating window) and 5:2 (normal eating 5 days, low-calorie 2 days).

 DASH Diet